devJaja/Kivo/README.md

 -  **No More Seed Phrases** - Say goodbye to 12-word nightmares.
 Your wallet, simplified.
 -  **Gasless Transactions** - We cover the fees so you don't have to worry about them.
--  **AI-Powered** - Smart recommendations for the best chains and opportunities.
+-  **AI-Powered** - Smart recommendations for the best chains and arbitrage opportunities.
--  **Multi-Chain Ready** - Seamlessly operate across different blockchains.
+-  **Multi-Chain Ready** - Seamlessly bridge operate across different blockchains.
 -  **Built for Everyone** - Whether you're a crypto newbie or a DeFi expert, Kivo works for you.

 ---